 What Feelings Are Motivating Your Plans?

-If you feel guilty about not going out enough, it’s time to ask yourself why.
-If it’s only because you fear what other people think, than that’s not a very good reason.
+Like me, if you feel guilty about not going out enough, it’s time to ask yourself why.
+If it’s only because you fear what other people think, then that’s not a very good reason.
 The less you care about what other people think, the more confident you will become.

-When you can confidently and happily respond to the question, “What did you do this weekend?” by talking about the book you read or a movie you saw or all the errands you checked off your to-do list, people will realize you are happy and stop feeling the need to ask if you are lonely or bored.
+When you can confidently and happily respond to the question, “What did you do this weekend?” by talking about the book you read or the movie you saw or all the errands you checked off your to-do list, people will see that you’re happy and stop feeling the need to ask if you’re lonely or bored.

 Some people look forward to going out and spending time with friends all week long.
 Others look forward to those quiet moments they spend unwinding and recharging for the upcoming week.
 You aren’t missing out if you prefer the latter, any more than the extrovert who does the former is missing out.
 Both are equally legitimate ways to spend a weekend.